 According to the available data, the following mean values can be given for the optimum phase of a lush tropical rainforest in ZB I:

-Total phytomass 350 to 450 t-ha-1 and, with a leaf area index of 12 to 15, a gross production of 120 to 150 t-ha-1 per year, which would correspond to a primary production of 30 to 35 t-ha-1, with 10 to 12 t-ha-1 on litterfall.
+Total phytomass 350 to 450 t●ha-1 and, with a leaf area index of 12 to 15, a gross production of up to 120 to 150 t●ha-1 per year, which would correspond to a primary production of 30 to 35 t●ha-1, with 10 to 12 t●ha-1 on litterfall.

 Soil respiration is approximately equal to the amount of litter, but a substantial part of the primary production is probably already mineralized above ground (standing dead trees, epiphytes).
-Litter returns 106 kg-ha-1 of nitrogen annually to the soil in the Amazon, but only 2.2 kg-ha-1 of phosphorus.
+Litter returns 106 kg●ha-1 of nitrogen annually to the soil in the Amazon, but only 2.2 kg●ha-1 of phosphorus.
 The depletion of secondary forests is likely to be mainly a phosphorus problem, especially since P is rapidly bound to Fe and Al in the soil and is then no longer available to plants.
-Nitrogen is also supplied from the atmosphere during the frequent heavy thunderstorms.
+Nitrogen is also steadily supplied from the atmosphere during the frequent heavy thunderstorms.

 7 Fauna and food chains in the zonobiome I

 Only a few remarks can be made here.
 The organismic diversity and also the gaps in knowledge are still very large.
-The interconnectedness of organisms in the tropical rainforest is very close, and the resulting sensitivity to interventions has already been pointed out.
+The interrelations of organisms in the tropical rainforest are very close, and the resulting sensitivity to interventions has already been pointed out.

 There are now many generally understandable books and extensive literature, also with comprehensive overviews of the tropical rainforest and its fauna.
 In each case, the close interconnection of the organisms is emphasized.
 A few examples of general works should be mentioned (Terborgh 1991, Richards 1996, Scholz 2003, Germanwatch 2004, Reichholf 2011, etc.).

 For the animal world, as well as for many plants, it is characteristic that the canopy space is an important action space.
-More than half of the mammals live in the treetops and have a prehensile tail; very large is the number of birds, again with a focus of activity in the canopy space.
+More than half of the mammals live in the treetops and have a prehensile tail; very large is the number of birds, again with a focus of activity in the canopy area.
 The number of species can only be roughly estimated so far and especially the number of invertebrates above and below ground is actually unknown so far, as well as the functional relationships.

 We know the most about bird species, e.g. their functional guilds in bird communities.
 As an example in comparison with a region from the temperate latitudes of the USA (ZB VI), such an overview of the guilds is given in ◘ Table D-4.
 It becomes clear that the number of species on the one hand, and the number of guilds on the other hand, is considerably larger in the tropics.
 In temperate latitudes some guilds are completely absent.
 It is also easy to see that seed and fruit dispersal or destruction by birds is of great importance for the regeneration and thus future structure of the forest.